 At the time I wrote this piece I was 15 months into my career at Microsoft and had just finished off a stressful pre-Thanksgiving crunch period, and I was starting to think about what I would need to learn in order to run a new startup.

-I remembered how I felt when I wrote it – desperate to try my hand at starting a company for the second time, but unprepared by my own standards.
+I remembered how I felt when I wrote it – desperate to try my hand at starting a company for the second time[footnote: You can read about my first attempt at starting a company here.], but unprepared by my own standards.

 I wrote this list as a roadmap to prepare myself for startup #2: